About the Cafe

 As the last person left the first Café, I thought to myself, “I could teach people how to do this.”

-I kept notes on what worked well and what failed miserably – and The Neighborhood Café was born.
-This site is a resource for step-by-step instructions, printable invitations, suggestions on teaching material, and training on how to lead a small group based on what I’ve learned from my mentors and pastors.
-I want to remove every obstacle so no woman who’s called to do this can say, “I can’t do that!”
+I kept notes on what worked well and what failed miserably – and The Neighborhood Café was born!
+This site is a step-by-step resource based on what I’ve learned in my own neighborhood and from helping dozens of women in their neighborhoods across the country.
+I want to remove every obstacle so women who are called to do this can say, “I can do that!”

 The hardest thing about asking your neighbors to come to a Bible study at your house is opening your mouth!